-If developers prefer a low footprint server to develop applications without must regard to fault tolerance, the Single virtual machine architecture is the best choice because of its lightweight nature.
+If developers prefer a low footprint server to develop applications without regard for fault tolerance, the Single virtual machine architecture is the best choice because of its lightweight nature.
 The multiple virtual machine architecture ensures high availability and scaling of each component at the core.
 Production grade deployments are usually implemented using this model.

 To begin, you need a platform subscription that supports deploying several virtual machines and standard storage accounts.
 Once you have a subscription, you need to configure the application and create a blockchain resource.

 Configuring the right application is crucial before you start a project.
 Blockchain experts will help you choose your configuration wisely after considering elements such as Block signatures, key management, permissions, and address formats.